West Twyford: History

 The area now known as West Twyford began as a manor house in the thirteenth century.
 A small community built up to the west around St Mary's Church which had originally been a chapel belonging to the manor house.

 The house was rebuilt from 1807 and renamed as Twyford Abbey, despite not housing any religious order.
 In 1902 the Alexian Order took over the manor house as a nursing home.
 The brothers ran short of funds in 1988 and joined another part of their order in Manchester.

 The house, which is a Grade II listed building, now lies derelict.
 It is next to St Mary's Church.

 Various applications for planning permission were made over the years but refused, until in 2022 permission was granted by Ealing Council to build 326 flats in seven blocks around the site, with the main entrance being onto Twyford Abbey Road.
 The development will retain some elements of the old building at the centre of the site.
 The development is due to be completed in 2026.

 The name Twyford relates to Twyford Brook.
 The brook now runs almost entirely underground.
 It formerly fed the Guinness brewery in Park Royal.
 The word itself 'Twyford' is said to mean 'Two Fords'.

 The area became a civil parish under the Extra-Parochial Places Act 1857 (20 Vict. c.
 19) and formed part of Greenford Urban District from 1894.
 In 1901 it occupied an area of 281 acre and had a population of 97.
-When the urban district was abolished in 1926 the parish was transferred to the Municipal Borough of Ealing.
+In 1913 the parish was renamed from "Twyford Abbey" to "West Twyford".
+On 1 October 1926 the parish was abolished and merged with Ealing and became part of the Municipal Borough of Ealing.
+At the 1921 census (the last before the abolition of the parish), West Twyford had a population of 148.
 Then in 1934 it was transferred to the Municipal Borough of Willesden.
 The area now forms part of Greater London.

 Much of the housing on Twyford Abbey Road was originally built by Guinness in order to house employees working in at the brewery in Park Royal.
 Abbeyfields Close is one such residential development, built in 1984 around a series of communal gardens, on land formerly owned by Guinness.

 The parish of St Mary's was combined with the parish of the Church of the Ascension in neighbouring Hanger Hill.
 In the 1950s the chapel of St Mary's was extended with a new large church building, which later fell into disrepair and disuse, due to safety issues.
 In 2010 the new church was totally renovated to become a community hall and the original chapel was re-dedicated to St Mary to become the church again.
 The church itself is quite tiny, having originally been the chapel of Twyford Abbey, located just behind.
 St Mary's churchyard contains one of the oldest headstones in Middlesex.